iadod/iadod.github.io/_posts/2021-08-14-economy-and-labor.md

 there must be at least some pool of labor so how do you organize that labor?

 This is the question, the only question that matters.
+"How do you orgainze labor?"
 Even if one man works indefinitely what is the impact?

 you must organize people
 there must be incentive and compensation